Skip to Main Content

 Registration limitations for nondegree students

-Some graduate courses and programs do not admit non-degree students.
-Non-degree students should seek permission from their departments before attempting to enroll in graduate courses.
+Some graduate courses and programs do not admit nondegree students.
+Nondegree students should seek permission from their department before attempting to enroll in graduate courses.
+Students may register for up to 15 credits in nondegree status.

 Adding, dropping and withdrawing from courses

-A student who attended a minimum of one class session and stopped attending but did not officially withdraw will receive a grade of WU, equivalent to a failure.
-A student who never attended a course but did not officially withdraw will receive a grade of WN; a WN grade, like a W, has no impact on the student’s GPA (though the student may be liable for tuition payments associated with the course if the course is not formally dropped).
-In some cases, if the work is satisfactory and there is sufficient justification, a student may be permitted to withdraw from courses late without academic penalty by filing a petition for withdrawal with the Office of Academic Standing.
-The petition must provide valid reasons supported by documented evidence of extenuating circumstances responsible for the withdrawal.
-A grade of WF denotes an official withdrawal initiated by the student or the college, indicating that the student was failing at the time of withdrawal.
+A student who attended a minimum of one class session and stopped attending but did not officially withdraw will receive a grade of WU.
+A student who never attended a course but did not officially withdraw will receive a grade of WN.
+A WN and a WU grade, like a W, have no impact on the student’s GPA (though the student may be liable for tuition payments associated with the course if the course is not formally dropped).

 Grades in courses